gaultier/lox-ocaml/README.md

 ## Implemented

-- Arithmetic, strings, booleans, nil
+- Numbers, strings, booleans, nil
+- Comments
+- Number arithmetic
 - Statements & print
-- Global variables
+- Variables (scope based)
 - Conditions (if/else)
 - Boolean logic (and, or, not)
 - Loops (while, for)